coq/platform-docs/README.md

 - It will enable us to showcase all that is possible in Coq's ecosystem
 - It should be easy to maintain as once fully written a tutorials or how-to should have any reason to change, except if the associated feature changes

-This project will necessarily have to be a collaborative undertaking considering the richness and diversity of our ecosystem.
+This project will necessarily have to be a collaborative undertaking considering how much work there is to do, and the richness and diversity of our ecosystem.
-There is a lot of work to be done, and we welcome contributions from the different communities.
+Yet, as the tutorials can mostly be designed independently, by combining the different expertise of the different communities, there is good hope to quickly get to a good documentation, and we welcome contributions.
 As a base for work, we have established an [informal list](https://github.com/Zimmi48/platform-docs/blob/main/draft_structure_doc.md) of tutorials and how-to it could be interesting to have.
 This list is not fixed and will necessarily evolve through discussions with the community and experience, but it should already give an idea of the potential of this project.